brodieaustin/avalon-novel/index.markdown

 "Yes, perhaps..." the archivst trailed off, clearly not enthusiastic about having to gather together materials on such a short notice.

-They continued on their door by going back down the platform.
+They continued on their tour by going back down the platform.
 After they descended ten or so floors, the plaform stopped again and they all stepped off.
 On this floor were a series of doors, no guards and no vaults.
 They passed through the doors and entered more rooms with shelves and scrolls.

-The archivist led the party dow a several rows and shelves, through a door, down more more rows, and another door.
+The archivist led the party down several rows and shelves, through a door, down more more rows, and another door.
 They turned one more corner and the Queen realized that the bin where the archivst poitned was empty.
 In fact the bins in this area were not as densely packed with scrolls as others she had seen on the tour.
 "This is where the archive ends."

 "That's the present?" the queen asked, looking at the empty space, or near empty space, there was one scroll laying askance in the other wise empty space.

 The younger son answered this time, "Not exactly, your majesty.
 That is as far as the archive goes.
-It has not been updated in quite some time.
-And as you can see the output has slowed down significantly."
+We are still working to process stories that were collected--it is an arduous process.
+But as you can see the output became more and more inconsistent and has slowed down significantly."

 "We went some time without an observer, I know."